-You can add a community engaged attribute to your course in the DU class schedule.
-Students are then able to search for classes using the attribute and will also see the attribute listed when reviewing course information, thus they should be aware that your course will use engaged-learning pedagogy when they register.
-Adding this attribute ensures that your course will automatically count toward the Community Engagement for the Public Good Undergraduate Certificate.
+You can add a community engaged attribute to your course that will appear in the DU class schedule.
+Students can search for classes using the attribute and also see the attribute when reviewing course information, thus they should be aware that your course will use engaged-learning pedagogy when they register.
+Adding this attribute ensures that your course will automatically count toward the Community Engagement for the Public Good Undergraduate Minor.